CARES Act: Invalid and challenged stimulus payments

-After the enactment of the CARES Act, the Treasury Department and IRS disbursed about 160.4 million payments totaling $269 billion by the end of April 2020, of which nearly 1.1 million payments, totaling almost $1.4 billion (0.5% of the total value of all payments), were sent to dead people.
+After the enactment of the CARES Act, the Treasury Department and Internal Revenue Service (IRS) disbursed about 160.4 million payments totaling $269 billion by the end of April 2020, of which nearly 1.1 million payments, totaling almost $1.4 billion (0.5% of the total value of all payments), were sent to dead people.
 A Government Accountability Office report in June 2020 noted that, in the hurry to distribute payments, the agencies had not followed post-2013 financial control safeguards to prevent payments to the dead or other ineligible persons.
 The report added that "agencies have made only limited progress so far in achieving transparency and accountability goals."

 The IRS put a notice on their website that incarcerated individuals did not qualify and withheld or retrieved payments from many prisoners.
 On September 24, 2020, a U.S. District Court issued an order certifying a nationwide class of incarcerated individuals.
 The court also granted a preliminary injunction requiring the IRS and Treasury Department to stop withholding checks solely on the basis of their incarceration status, resulting in payment of $100M (0.04% of the total value of all payments).

 Some citizens of other countries were accidentally given checks on the basis of having previously worked or lived in the U.S.